+Boolean (default:

+buildable:

-buildable: Boolean (default: True) Is the component buildable?
-Like some of the other fields below, this field is more useful with the slightly more elaborate form of the simple build infra- structure described in Section 2.3, "System-dependent parameters". other-modules: identifier list A list of modules used by the component but not exposed to users.
+Is the component buildable?
+Like some of the other fields below, this field is more useful with the slightly more elaborate form of the simple build infrastructure described in Section 2.3, "System-dependent parameters".
+True)

+other-modules: identifier list

+A list of modules used by the component but not exposed to users.
 For a library component, these would be hidden modules of the library.
-For an executable, these would be auxiliary modules to be linked with the file named in the main-is field. hs-source-dirs: directory list (default: ".")
+For an executable, these would be auxiliary modules to be linked with the file named in the main-is field.

+hs-source-dirs: directory list (default: ".")
 Root directories for the module hierarchy.

-For backwards compatibility, the old variant hs-source-dir is also recog- nized. extensions: identifier list A list of Haskell extensions used by every module.
-Extension names are the constructors of the Extension [/libraries/Cabal/Language-Haskell-Extension.html#t:Extension] type.
+For backwards compatibility, the old variant hs-source-dir is also recognized.

+extensions: identifier list

+A list of Haskell extensions used by every module.
+Extension names are the constructors of the Extension [../libraries/Cabal/Language-Haskell-Extension.html#t:Extension] type.
 These determine corresponding compiler options.
 In particular, CPP specifies that Haskell source files are to be preprocessed with a C preprocessor.

-Extensions used only by one module may be specified by placing a LANGUAGE pragma in the source file affected, e.g.: {-# LANGUAGE CPP, MultiParamTypeClasses #-} Note GHC doesn't support the LANGUAGE pragma yet. ghc-options: token list Additional options for GHC.
+Extensions used only by one module may be specified by placing a LANGUAGE pragma in the source file affected, e.g.:

+{-# LANGUAGE CPP, MultiParamTypeClasses #-}

+Note

+GHC versions prior to 6.6 do not support the LANGUAGE pragma.

+ghc-options: token list

+Additional options for GHC.
 You can often achieve the same effect using the extensions field, which is preferred.

-Options required only by one module may be specified by placing an OP-TIONS_GHC pragma in the source file affected. ghc- Additional options for GHC when the package is built with profiling enabled. prof-options: buggenoptigens: token list Additional options for Hugs.
+Options required only by one module may be specified by placing an OPTIONS_GHC pragma in the source file affected.

+ghc-

+prof-options: howsnoptions: token list Additional options for GHC when the package is built with profiling enabled.

+Additional options for Hugs.
 You can often achieve the same effect using the extensions field, which is preferred.

-Options required only by one module may be specified by placing an OP-TIONS_HUGS pragma in the source file affected. nhc-options: token list Additional options for nhc98.
+Options required only by one module may be specified by placing an OPTIONS_HUGS pragma in the source file affected.

+nhc-options: token list

+Additional options for nhc98.
 You can often achieve the same effect using the extensions field, which is preferred.

-Options required only by one module may be specified by placing an OP-TIONS_NHC pragma in the source file affected. includes:file- name list A list of header files from standard include directories or those listed in include-dirs, to be included in any compilations via C. These files typically contain function prototypes for foreign imports used by the package. include-dirs: directory list A list of directories to search for header files, both when using a C preprocessor and when compiling via C. c-sources:fi- lename list A list of C source files to be compiled and linked with the Haskell files.
-If you use this field, you should also name the C files in CFILES pragmas in the Haskell source files that use them, e.g.: {-# CFILES dir/file1.c dir/file2.c #-} These are ignored by the compilers, but needed by Hugs.
+Options required only by one module may be specified by placing an OPTIONS_NHC pragma in the source file affected.

+includes: filename list

+A list of header files already installed on the system (i.e. not part of this package) to be included in any compilations via C. These files typically contain function prototypes for foreign imports used by the package.

+install-includes: filename list

+A list of header files from this package to be included in any compilations via C. These header files will be installed into \$(libdir)/includes when the package is installed.
+Files listed in install-includes: should be found in one of the directories listed in include-dirs.

+install-includes is typically used to name header files that contain prototypes for foreign imports used in Haskell code in this package, for which the C implementations are also provided with the package.

+directory list A list of directories to search for header files, when preprocessing with c2hs, hsc2hs, ffihugs, cpphs, or the C preprocessor, and also when compiling via C.

+c-sources: filename list

+A list of C source files to be compiled and linked with the Haskell files.

+If you use this field, you should also name the C files in CFILES pragmas in the Haskell source files that use them, e.g.:

+{-# CFILES dir/file1.c dir/file2.c #-}

+These are ignored by the compilers, but needed by Hugs.